Hydropower and drought: Obstacles to the clean energy transition

 Hydropower and drought context

-The drought affecting the western United States (US) has reduced the region's capacity to create hydroelectric energy because of the reduced amount of water flowing through hydroelectric power facilities, based on 2022 media reports by the Associated Press.
+The drought affecting the western US has reduced the region's capacity to create hydroelectric energy because of the reduced amount of water flowing through hydroelectric power facilities, based on 2022 media reports by the Associated Press.
 According to a recent Energy Information Administration assessment, hydropower output fell by about 14 percent in 2021 from 2020's levels due to severe drought in the region.

 For example, when Oroville Lake's water levels became dangerously low, California shut down the Hyatt Power Plant in August 2021.
 Likewise, Lake Powell, a vast reservoir on the Utah-Arizona border, has suffered from a drop in water level.
 According to Inside Climate News, the lake's water levels were so low in October 2021 that the US Bureau of Reclamation forecasted that the lake may no longer have enough water to generate power by 2023 if drought conditions persisted.
 If Lake Powell's Glen Canyon Dam were to be lost, utility companies would have to find new ways to supply energy to the 5.8 million consumers that Lake Powell and other linked dams serve.